What is Varicocele Embolization?

-Varicocele Embolization is a minimally-invasive IR procedure used to treat the development of varicose veins known as varicoceles in the testicles or groin area.
+Varicocele Embolization is a minimally-invasive IR procedure used to treat the development of varicose veins next to the testicles.
 This condition affects approximately 10% of all men.
-Typical symptoms of these swollen veins are mild and may not require treatment, but occasionally they can cause pain, fertility problems, and atrophy (shrinkage) of the testicles.
+Typical symptoms of these swollen veins are usually mild and may not require treatment, but occasionally they can cause pain, fertility problems, and atrophy (shrinkage) of the testicles.

 In healthy veins, one-way valves keep the blood flowing the right direction – from the testicles and scrotum back to the heart.
 But in a varicocele, the valves malfunction and become “leaky,” allowing blood to flow in the reverse direction, which causes the affected veins to become enlarged.

-One of the most common symptoms of varicoceles is an aching pain, often felt when the person has been standing or sitting for an extended time, allowing pressure to build up in the swollen veins.
+One of the most common symptoms of varicoceles is an aching pain, often felt when standing or sitting for an extended time, allowing pressure to build up in the swollen veins.
 This pain is sometimes brought on or made worse by lifting heavy objects.

 Another symptom of varicoceles can be infertility or subfertility.
 Although no direct cause-and-effect relationship has been proved, one study found that 40% of men who were subfertile had varicoceles.
 Other studies have found that the presence of varicoceles can be linked to decreased sperm count, decreased sperm motility, and an increase in the number of deformed sperm.
 The mechanics of this link have not been determined, but one theory is that the varicoceles raise the temperature of the testicles and thus hinder sperm production.
 Some studies have shown that men with fertility problems often see an improvement in sperm quality and quantity after treatment to repair the varicoceles.
 As a third symptom, untreated varicoceles can result in impaired blood flow and the shrinking or atrophy of one or both testicles.